sturner22/Power-BI/README.md

 #### AdventureWorks_PBI_Screenshot1-Screenshot4

 There are four screenshots to show the Power BI report I created as part of the Maven Analytic's Power BI Desktop course.
 I used fictional data from a fictional cycling company ("AdventureWorks").
-To create the report, I imported and transformed the data with the query editor, created the data model in Power BI's relatioship view, used DAX to create calculated columns and measures, and finally, I built the interactive report by choosing the best chart or graph to represent the data.
+To create the report, I imported and transformed the data with the query editor, created the data model in Power BI's relationship view, used DAX to create calculated columns and measures, and finally, I built the interactive report by choosing the best chart or graph to represent the data.